Frequently Asked Questions

 1) We will send out an email when we have vegetables available.

-2) You can use a link to our online store to pick out/pay for what fresh vegetables you want to purchase.
-Farm pick ups are on Sunday afternoons.
+2) The email will contain a link to our online store.
+Click the link to pick out/pay for fresh vegetables you want to purchase.
+Farm pick ups are on Sunday afternoons 12-4pm.
 Cash upon pick up is fine (COD option at check out).
 We do not offer delivery or shipping.

 3) You must order with us in advance.
 We will walk your order out to you, curbside in front of the farm.